collinksmith/ruby-projects/README.md

 ## Updates
 * 3/5/15 - Added en passant.
 * 3/6/15 - Added promotion for pawns.
+* 3/10/15 - Added stalemate detection.

 ## To-Do

-This program should implement all rules of chess correctly with the following exceptions:
-* The game does not detect or declare automatic draws (i.e. if a king is not in check but the player has no legal moves, or there are only two kings left).
-In this situation, there will simply be no possible move and you must exit the program manually.
+This program should implement all rules of chess correctly, but it doesn't keep track of moves without a taken piece.
+After 50 moves without a piece taken, either player should have the option to claim a draw.
+In this case, the program will not prompt the player with that option or give the player an opportunity to end game.